polywrap/as-bigint/README.md

 To autofix lint errors:
 `yarn lint:fix`

+## Handling decimal numbers

+If you need to work with arbitrarily large decimal numbers, check out as-bigfloat: https://github.com/Web3-API/as-bigfloat.
+The BigFloat class is built on top of the BigInt and is still in development.
+Only the fromString, fromFraction, toString, toFixed, toSignificant, and div (division) functions have been thoroughly tested.

 ## Acknowledgements

 Web3API developed BigInt to use in the development tools we produce for fast, language-agnostic decentralized API development.
 Web3api allows developers to interact with any web3 protocol from any language, making between-protocol composition easy.
 Learn more at https://web3api.dev/.